mikbuch/pyseeg/README.md

-# pyseeg
+# beeg
-EEG python, library for simple eeg analysis and plotting
+EEG python, library for basic eeg analysis and plotting